Custom JavaScript Components

 We will be creating two scripts that allow counting the number of frames an object was looked at.

-One script will be added to the camera, which will raycast for counting objects.
-The second is added to an object to do the counting.
+One script will be added to the camera and will cast rays to check if we are looking at a specific object.
+The other is added to an object to do the display of the frame count.

 JavaScript Reloading

-To make our workflow as smooth as possibly, the editor will automatically watch changes to your JavaScript files and reparse them on save.
+To make our workflow as smooth as possibly, the editor will automatically watch changes to your JavaScript files and parse them on save.

 If you have the app running in the browser it will even reload the page for you with the changes sources.